syranide/react-swf/README.md

   }

   render() {
-    // Globally unique ID is required for IE<11 for ExternalInterface callbacks. return (
+    // Globally unique ID is required for ExternalInterface callbacks in IE<11. return (
       <ReactSWF
         ...